TizianoMaira98/LabAIGI---Hand-Gesture-Recognition/README.md

 # LabAIGI - Hand Gesture Recognition
-This program aims to be able to recognize a hand gesture represented in a photo, amongst a number of know hand gestures.
+This program aims to be able to recognize a hand gesture represented in a photo, amongst a number of known hand gestures.